 Why I love Hope

 Liz loves the students she works with, along with their passion for getting involved.
 She also appreciates the staff community and location of Hope and is a big fan of the college’s many traditions, like The Pull and Nykerk.

 Outside the college

-Liz enjoys running, exploring nature, the Upper Peninsula, hanging out with friends, relishing the Michigan summer sun and spending time with her spouse, Joel.
-She also serves as a Girls on the Run coach for Ottawa County.
+Liz enjoys running, yoga, hiking, exploring the Upper Peninsula, hanging out with friends, relishing the Michigan summer sun and spending time with her spouse and their pup, Pepper.